graphql/graphiql/examples/monaco-graphql-react-vite/README.md

 ## Setup

-First, `yarn` in the root, and then `yarn build` in the root
+First, `pnpm` in the root, and then `pnpm build` in the root

-Then, in this directory, you can just run `yarn start`
+Then, in this directory, you can just run `pnpm start`